Turn Off The Tap On Night Sweats

 In the United States, population growth in scorching areas like southern and central Arizona, the Las Vegas metropolitan area, and California’s desert areas coincide with air conditioning.

 This is a massive change from how we lived as humans for thousands of years.
-While air conditioning keeps a person comfortable and allows places that most people found uninhabitable to be habitable, air conditioning diminishes your body’s ability to adapt to heat.
+While air conditioning keeps a person comfortable and allows places that most people find uninhabitable to be habitable, air conditioning diminishes your body’s ability to adapt to heat.
 It’s best to use air conditioning in moderation.

 Evolutionarily speaking, it’s good to keep in mind how sometimes regular, profuse sweating would be to one’s advantage.
 It’s best to embrace the ways our body works to keep it functioning well.

 Few of our ancestors were overweight or obese, too.
 The extra fat acts like a blanket, making night sweats more common in that demographic.
-Working a farm, foraging, being a blacksmith, cowboy, all of those more-common “hands-on” occupations of yesteryear burned serious calories in the way sitting at a desk doesn’t.
+Working a farm, foraging, being a blacksmith, cowboy, all of those more common “hands-on” occupations of yesteryear burned serious calories in the way sitting at a desk doesn’t.

 Unfortunately, socially and culturally, excessive sweating can work out the same way as emotional crying in the middle of a fistfight.
 It’s something you may find embarrassing.
 Both day and night sweats can be related to anxiety, though that’s not the only cause.